Diameter of General Kn\"odel Graphs: Introduction

-The Kn\"odel graph has a highly symmetric structure and good properties in terms of broadcasting and gossiping in interconnected networks.
+The Kn\"odel graph has a symmetric structure and good properties in terms of broadcasting and gossiping in interconnected networks.
 Among the well-known network architectures, the Kn\"odel graph can be considered a suitable candidate for the problem of information dissemination.

-Although good communication properties of $W_{\Delta,2^{\Delta}}$ or $W_{\Delta-1,2^{\Delta}-2}$ are well known, they were not studied for general Kn\"odel graph $W_{\Delta,n}$.
+Kn\"odel graphs, hypercubs and recursive circulant graphs are 3 well-known network topologies in gossiping and broadcasting \cite{h}.
+The interested reader can see \cite{hkmp,hl,hlpr}, for more information about gossiping and broadcasting.
+The Kn\"odel graphs $W_{\Delta,2^{\Delta}}$ are minimal broacast graphs for all $\Delta\ge2$ and they are used as strong competitors for hypercubes \cite{b}.
+Although good communication properties of $W_{\Delta,2^{\Delta}}$ or $W_{\Delta-1,2^{\Delta}-2}$ are well known, they were not studied for general Kn\"odel graph $W_{\Delta,n}$ \cite{fr}. $W_{\Delta,2^{\Delta}}$ may be constructed recursively \cite{ah,bhlp}.
+For example, by removing the edges $u_tv_t$, $0\leqslant t\leqslant 15$, in $W_{4,32}$, we have two copies of $W_{3,16}$ (See Figure \ref{fig1}).

-Diameter and distance of vertices in Kn\"odel graphs are two important parameters.
-But so far, the results are not great.
-In 2000, Fertin et. al in \cite{frssv} proved that $diam(W_{\Delta,2^{\Delta}})=1+\lceil\frac{\Delta}{2}\rceil$.
-On the other hand, Gul Bahar Oad in \cite{o}, provided some results about the number of vertices with a particular distance from a fixed vertex in the some special Kn\"odel graphs and an exact value for diameter of $W_{3,n}$, $diam(W_{3,8})=3$ and $diam(W_{3,n})=\lceil\frac{n-2}{6}\rceil+1$ where $n\ge 10$.
+The diameter and the distance of vertices in graphs are important parameters.
+Previously, a number of authors have presented results on the diameter of the Kn\"odel graphs.
+In 2000, Fertin et al. in \cite{frssv} proved that $\diam(W_{\Delta,2^{\Delta}})=1+\lceil\frac{\Delta}{2}\rceil$.
+On the other hand, Gul Bahar Oad in \cite{o}, provided some results about the number of vertices with a particular distance from a fixed vertex in the some special Kn\"odel graphs and an exact value for diameter of $W_{3,n}$, $\diam(W_{3,8})=3$ and $\diam(W_{3,n})=\lceil\frac{n-2}{6}\rceil+1$ where $n\geqslant 10$.
 In order to explore the communication properties of Kn\"odel graph, Harutyunyan and Oad performed extensive simulations.
-The simulation results showed that the Kn\"odel graph has good communication properties in particular small diameter and small broadcast time.
+The simulation results showed that the Kn\"odel graph has good communication properties.
+In particular, it has a small diameter and broadcast time.
 However, they were not able to find and to prove the closed form formulas for diameter, broadcast time and number of vertices from a particular distance.
-They were only able to come up with some hypothesis for diameter and broadcast time for the following classes of Kn\"odel graphs \cite{ho,o} (See Table \ref{table}).
+By some computational methods, they were only able to come up with some hypotheses for the diameter of the following classes of Kn\"odel graphs \cite{ho,o} (See Table \ref{table}).